anywhichway/dot-async-data/README.md

 ## Creating An Async Data Object

-You can make any existing object into an asynchronously accessable object by calling `dotAsyncData`:
+You can make any object into an asynchronously accessable object by calling `dotAsyncData`:

 ```javascript
 const jane = {